-K-9 Max is a 4 year old Belgian Malinois who came to the Cole County Sheriff’s Department from Holland.
+K-9 Max is a 4 year old Belgian Malinois who came to the Cole County Sheriff’s Office from Holland.
 Max is partnered with his handler, Sergeant Todd Marsey and have been working together since January 2017.

 Max is trained in narcotic detection, tracking, article searching, obedience, suspect apprehension and handler protection.
 The K-9 unit undergoes a rigorous training regiment and attends yearly certification through the North American Police Work Dog Association.

 The K-9 unit has assisted agencies throughout Missouri with calls ranging from searching for lost children to tracking wanted criminals, searching for illegal drugs in vehicles and buildings and crowd control for major events and civil disobedience among various daily duties.